 - 1 tablespoon granulated garlic

-- 2 cups green beans fresh or frozen, sliced into 2 inch pieces if not already cut
+- 2 cups green beans fresh or frozen (about 12 ounces), sliced into 2 inch pieces if not already cut

 - 12 ounces corn kernels frozen or canned